MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

 **Prerequisites:**

-- Xcode and MobileFirst Developer CLI installed on the developer workstation.
+- Xcode and MobileFirst CLI installed on the developer workstation.
 - MobileFirst Server to run locally, or a remotely running MobileFirst Server.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your iOS development environment](../../setting-up-your-development-environment/ios-development-environment) tutorials.